ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 <div class="admonition example" markdown>
 <p class="admonition-title">Experimental software</p>

 Arti is experimental software.
 At the time of writing, Arti should not be used for privacy-critical applications.
-In most circumstances, connecting to your own Monero node should be "low risk"; however, if you have very sensitive requirements, please do not use Arti until it has been further tested by the community.
+Connecting to your own Monero node is "low risk" in most circumstances.
+However, if you have very sensitive requirements you should not use Arti until it has been tested further by the community.
 By using Arti today, you are helping to make Arti better!

 </div>

-1. Click `Apps`.
+1. Click **Apps**.
-2. Click `Discover Apps`.
+2. Click **Discover Apps**.
 3. Search for `Arti`.
-Click on the Arti app.
+Click on the **Arti** app.
-4. Click `Install`.
+4. Click **Install**.
 This will pull up a form.
-5. Under `Hidden Services`, click `Add`.
+5. Under **Hidden Services**, click **Add**.
 For each of the functions below that you want to support, create a new hidden service:
     1. Monero Node (for incoming P2P connections)
         1. Name: `monerodp2p`
         2. App Port: `18084`